 - 7.4.1.
-If a Worker has multiple Placements with different Approved Employers during their stay in Australia, otherwise known as a 'Portability Arrangement', the non-deductible cost of \$300 will be shared between the Approved Employers, each paying an equal share of the non-deductible cost. - 7.4.2.
-Where a Portability Arrangement applies in relation to any Worker: - (a) if You are the Approved Employer that will first employ the Worker when they arrive in Australia, You must make arrangements for the Worker's arrival in Australia in accordance with sections 7.1 and 7.2 and - (b) if You are the Approved Employer that will last employ the Worker before they depart Australia, You must make arrangements for the Worker's departure from Australia in accordance with sections 7.1 and 7.3. - 7.4.3.
+If a Worker has multiple Placements with different Approved Employers during their stay in Australia, otherwise known as a 'Portability Arrangement', the Approved Employers must ensure that the Worker is not charged for the non-deductible \$300 employer contribution. - 7.4.2.
+Where a Portability Arrangement applies in relation to a Short-Term Worker: - (a) If You are the Approved Employer that will first employ the Worker when they arrive in Australia, You must purchase return flights and transfers.

+- 7.4.3.
+Where a Portability Arrangement applies in relation to a Long-Term Worker: - (a) if You are the Approved Employer that will first employ the Worker when they arrive in Australia, You must make arrangements for the Worker's arrival in Australia in accordance with sections 7.1 and 7.2 and - (b) if You are the Approved Employer that will last employ the Worker before they depart Australia, You are responsible for making arrangements for the Worker's departure from Australia in accordance with sections 7.1 and 7.3. - (i) The Approved Employer that the Worker is employed with at the date 12 weeks prior to the expected departure date, is responsible for making arrangements for the Worker's departure from Australia in accordance with sections 7.1 and 7.3. - 7.4.4.
 For further information and definitions of terms used for Portability Arrangement refer to section 8.7.

 7.5.
-Reimbursement of Travel Costs for Short-Term Workers

-Deed clauses 20, 27 and 28
+Reimbursement of Travel Costs for Short-Term Workers Deed clauses 20, 27 and 28

 - 7.5.1.
 For the purposes of the Deed, 'Travel Costs' do not include any amounts that You: - (a) must contribute under section 7.2.2 - (b) have recovered through deductions from the relevant Worker's wage or - (c) have been reimbursed or credited through insurance or flight credits. - 7.5.2.
 All requests for Reimbursement of Travel Costs will be assessed on a case-by-case basis, based on: - (a) the individual circumstances of the relevant Recruitment - (b) Your compliance with all Deed requirements and - (c) Our assessment of the merit of the Documentary Evidence to support Your claim. - 7.5.3.
-If You seek a Reimbursement under clause 20 of the Deed You must provide to Us, if requested, the following Documentary Evidence. - (a) Proof of purchase (tax invoice). - (b) Proof of Your non-deductible contribution. - (c) Proof of any deductions/payments recovered from the relevant Worker's wages in the form of either or both a copy of the Worker's: - (i) Statement of Deductions or - (ii) pay slips showing the total cost, deductions, and balance owing. - (d) A statutory declaration stating the reason why You are unable to recover the travel costs from the Worker due to circumstances beyond Your control. - (e) A tax invoice for the amount You are seeking as a Reimbursement. - (f) Any other information We request to assist Us in assessing Your claim.
+If You seek a Reimbursement under clause 20 of the Deed You must provide to Us, if requested, the following Documentary Evidence. - (a) Proof of purchase (tax invoice). - (b) Proof of Your non-deductible contribution. - (c) Proof of any deductions/payments recovered from the relevant Worker's wages in the form of either or both a copy of the Worker's: - (i) Statement of Deductions or - (ii) pay slips showing the total cost, deductions, and balance owing. - (d) A statutory declaration stating the reason why You are unable to recover the travel costs from the Worker due to circumstances beyond Your control. - (e) A tax invoice for the amount You are seeking as a Reimbursement. - (f) Any other information We request to assist Us in assessing Your claim. - 7.5.4.

-7.5.4.
 For further information regarding the process for claiming a Reimbursement, refer to the factsheet resources available on the PALM website.